guilhemmarchand/dhl-resubmission-docs/docs/scaling.rst

 - Multithreading at the Python level when processing messages to their destination
 - Batch processing for MQ single line messages

-**Also, the user interfaces realy on a metadata view of the backlog KVstore collections for a very fast user experience:**
+**Also, the user interfaces rely on a metadata view of the backlog KVstore collections for a very fast user experience:**

 - When submitting messages for reprocessing, the messages are stored in a KVstore collection on the Search Head Tier (one collection for HTTP, one for MQ)
 - When dealing with large number of messages, the time needed to operate on the status of the batches would become extremely high and would slightly impact the user experience
 - Therefore, the backend automatically reflect the batches definition into a Metadata KVstore collection, which is what user deal with instead of the whole backlog collections

-**Finally, the manage batch UI provide quick access to the performance counters, allowing users to easily review the amount of time required to process a batch effectively.**
+**Finally, the Manage batch UI provides quick access to the performance counters, allowing users to easily review the amount of time required to process a batch effectively.**

 Multiple worker processes
 =========================

-For each processing Add-on ``TA-dhl-http-resubmission`` and ``TA-dhl-mq-resubmission``, 5 workers processes are configured by default.
+For each processing Add-on ``TA-dhl-http-resubmission`` and ``TA-dhl-mq-resubmission``, 5 worker processes are configured by default.

 **These are translated into a scheduled report per application and worker:**